BetterThanTomorrow/calva/docs/site/why-calva.md

 >
 > It already has great REPL support (including inline evaluation), an extensive Paredit implementation, and excellent linting (care of the bundled clj-kondo).
 Calva is being improved on at an impressive clip by maintainers who appear solidly committed to its ongoing development.
 It's well-documented, and manages to be both approachable and capable.
 >
-> A no brainer if you're already a VS Code user, and well worth a look if you're not.
+> A no-brainer if you're already a VS Code user, and well worth a look if you're not.
 >
 > _Crispin Bennett_